klezVirus/SharpLdapRelayScan/readme.md

 SharLdapRealyScan is a tool to check Domain Controllers for LDAP server protections regarding the relay of NTLM authentication, and it's a C# port of [LdapRelayScan](https://github.com/zyn3rgy/LdapRelayScan).

-If you're interested in WHY I develped this, check it out the relative [blog post].
+If you're interested in WHY I develped this, check it out the relative [blog post](https://klezvirus.github.io/RedTeaming/Development/ImplementingLDAPScanner/).

 If you're interested in the specifics of the error-based enumeration, see the explaination [below](https://github.com/klezVirus/SharpLdapRelayScan#error-based-enumeration-specifics).